jcspitzmesser/BScMultiHiggsPySecDec/README.md

 # BScMultiHiggsPySecDec
-Generation of the amplitude form factors of single and double Higgs production in gluon fusion with Mathematica, and subsequent numerical evaluation of these form facctors using pySecDec.
+Generation of the amplitude form factors of single and double Higgs production in gluon fusion with Mathematica, and subsequent numerical evaluation of these form factors using pySecDec.

 Required software:
 - Wolfram Mathematica